spurtzel/SuSe/reproducibility_submission/README.md

 ## 6. Repository & experiment layout
 ### Repository structure
-The repository is organized into four main parts:
+The repository is organized into five main parts:
  - **Dockerfile & reproducibility scripts**.
 For setting up and running reproducibility.
  - **Experiment directories**.
 Contain scripts and configurations per experiment.
  - **LaTeX paper sources**.
 For reproducing the paper (with reproduced plots).